zbraiterman/soroban-quest/README.md

 #### Highlights include:

-- 📘 **Interactive IDE-Based Learning:** Test your knowledge directly with quizes built into the IDE through VS Code tasks
+- 📘 **Interactive IDE-Based Learning:** Test your knowledge directly with quizes built into the IDE through VS Code. tasks
 - ✅ **Guided Learning:** Clearly structured, modified TODO task trees, lead you step by step through each contract.
 - 🛠️ **Automated Feedback:** GitHub Actions verify your knowledge with automatically evaluated quizzes and coding tasks,